DrAnonymousNet/Real-Estate-Webapp/README.md

 # Real-Estate-Webapp
-A code base for a Django webapp i created with a ready made template from Bostrapmade.
+A Repository for a Django webapp i created with a ready made template from Bostrapmade.

 # Link